bzigterman/bzigterman.github.io/projects/weather.md

 - 62°
 - 61° dew point
-- Clear
+- Partly Cloudy
-- 93% humidity
+- 94% humidity
 - 6 mph wind
-- 12% cloud cover
+- 64% cloud cover
 - 26 AQI 🟩
 - 0.02 inches of rain in the past 24 hours
 - 0.01 inches of rain expected in the next 72 hours